eugenfazekas/Microservices-Security/README.md

 # Microservices-Security

-### Inspired by Prabath Siriwardena & Nuwan Dias
+### BASED ON Microservices Security In Action by Prabath Siriwardena & Nuwan Dias

-	Microservices Security In Action